 “I don’t believe that optimism can cure cancer, but I do believe one’s general health around the edges can make a difference.”

-Sam Donaldson, ABC News contributor, learned he had melanoma (a type of skin cancer) in 1997.
+Sam Donaldson, ABC News contributor, learned he had melanoma in 1997.
 Despite his diagnosis, he opted to stay positive and learn all he could about his disease.
-Now chairman of the foundation board at the National Comprehensive Cancer Network (NCCN), Donaldson also works with other cancer research on survivorship initiatives.
-He talked to us about what he learned, and shares some of his insights here.
+Now chairman emeritus of the foundation board at the National Comprehensive Cancer Network (NCCN), Donaldson also works on survivorship initiatives.
+He talked to us about what he learned, and shares some of his insights here:

 Keep people in the loop.
 I owed it to my coworkers to tell them right away about my diagnosis, and that while the outcome was unknown; there was a very good chance it was going to be all right.